Welcome to First Crop™

-Michael “Mr. Hemp” Bowman, is a Co-Founder of First Crop, the founding chair of the National Hemp Association and co-author of the 2018 Farm Bill.
+Michael “Mr. Hemp” Bowman, is a Co-Founder of First Crop™, the founding chair of the US Hemp Growers Association and author of the 2014 Farm Bill amendment, Section 7606.

 So my journey: for me the focus on hemp was a social justice issue.
-Raised a Roman Catholic, I treasure this part of my religion.
-It wasn’t until then that I began to understand what the hemp plant was, it’s role the history of civilization and how it became the target of government interests beginning in 1937 with the signing of the Marijuana Tax Act signed by FDR on August 2nd of that year.
+Raised Roman Catholic, I treasure this part of my religion.
+It wasn’t until then that I began to understand what the hemp plant was, it’s role in the history of civilization and how it became the target of government interests beginning in 1937 with the signing of the Marijuana Tax Act signed by FDR.

 We were on our way: the very important first domino had fallen.